 Throughout history, drugs have been used for various purposes, including medicine, divination…and warfare.
 In ancient times, armies would often use toxic plants as a weapon to poison their enemies.
-In this article, we will discuss three examples of toxic plants used for military warfare from antiquity to the late middle ages.
+In this article, we will discuss three examples of toxic plants used for military warfare from antiquity to the late Middle Ages.

-- Poison hemlock (Conium maculatum)
+Poison hemlock (Conium maculatum)

 Poison hemlock was a popular plant used for military purposes in ancient Greece.
 The plant contains a toxic alkaloid called coniine, which can cause paralysis and death.
 It was often used to poison enemies’ food and water supplies or smeared on weapons, causing the enemy to suffer from convulsions and paralysis.

 One of the most famous uses of poison hemlock was the execution of the Greek philosopher Socrates.
 He was forced to drink a cup of hemlock as a punishment for his philosophical beliefs.
 However, hemlock was also used in much smaller doses as a regular additive to wine among Greeks.
 Karl.
-A.P Ruck lists many other narcotics used in everyday wines: serpent and salamander venoms, hemlock, jimsonweed, aconite, cannabis, wormwood, ergot, and probably dimethyltriptamine (DMT) from acacia and similar plants, as well as psychoative resins and incenses.
+A.P Ruck lists many other narcotics used in everyday wines: serpent and salamander venoms, hemlock, jimsonweed, aconite, cannabis, wormwood, ergot, and probably dimethyltryptamine (DMT) from acacia and similar plants, as well as psychoactive resins and incenses.

-- Belladonna (Atropa belladonna)
+Belladonna (Atropa belladonna)

 Belladonna, also known as deadly nightshade, is a highly toxic plant native to Europe and Asia.
 It contains tropane alkaloids, which can cause hallucinations, paralysis, and death.
-The active chemical in belladona is scopolamine, the exact same hallucinogen used by the U.S. police decades ago to attempt to create a sort of truth serum.
+The active chemical in belladonna is scopolamine, the same hallucinogen used by the U.S. police decades ago to attempt to create a sort of truth serum.

 Ancient Roman armies used the plant as a weapon to poison the water supplies of their enemies.
 They would also coat their arrows with the plant’s juice to cause confusion, disorientation, and blurred vision.
 Ironically, the first documented evidence of the weaponized drug comes from Rome’s greatest enemy: Hamilcar Barca.
 Hamilcar was the Carthagenese general who led a giant elephant army through the Alps and came close to ravaging Rome.
 Apocryphal documents describe how he would have poisoned his enemies’ supplies with belladonna to confuse and sicken them.

-- Manchineel (Hippomane mancinella)
+Manchineel (Hippomane mancinella)

 Manchineel is a highly toxic tree native to the Caribbean and South America.
 It contains a potent toxin called phorbol, which can cause severe skin irritation and internal damage.
 It was often used by the Carib people to poison the water supplies of their enemies and as a defense mechanism against invading forces.